The southern town of Passau near the Austrian border is one of Bavaria's most popular tourist destinations.

 As well as being a beautiful town with a stunning setting in the middle of three rivers, it is also a stop for those taking a Danube river cruise all the way to Vienna and beyond.

-And the favourite version of the renowned bike route along the Danube also lies between Passau and Vienna.
+Not forgetting the favourite version of the renowned bike route along the Danube also lies between Passau and Vienna.

 Passau's situation at the junction of two major river transport arteries and trade routes led to a long history of settlement.

 Archaeologists have found evidence of settlements dating back to 5000BC and the Celts had a fortification near the current town hall where they carried on a flourishing trade in salt and graphite.

 The Romans, too, built fortifications here - their settlement was named 'Batavis' after a nearby Germanic tribe.

 Salt was the source of Passau's early prosperity - brought down from further up the Inn and Salzach rivers in present-day Austria, it was transported further into Bohemia to the north.

 With the withdrawal and eventual decline of the Romans, the area was occupied by the Bavarii who strengthened the fortifications on the peninsula.
 By the eighth century Passau had its own bishop - the start of a close association between religious and worldly power in the city.

 The town acquired its official charter in the 13th century and the castle above Passau, the Veste Oberhaus, was constructed at this time.